-Prerequisites: COMM 2300.
-Study of and skill development in different types of listen-

-Prerequisites: COMM 1110 and COMM 2100.
+COMM 3330 Interviewing 2-0-2 Prerequisites: COMM 2300.
+Study of and skill development in interviewing.
+COMM 3400 Organizational Communication 3-0-3 Prerequisites: COMM 1110 and COMM 2100.
 Communication structures and processes in organizations.
 COMM 3410 Conflict Management and Leadership 3-0-3 Prerequisite: COMM 2300.
 Strategies of managing conflicts in organizations and the role of leadership style in negotiations.
 COMM 3500 Fundamentals of Cross-cultural Communication 3-0-3 Causes of cross-cultural communication conflicts and strategies for improvement.
 COMM 3600 Directed Study in Communication Arts 1 to 3 hours credit Individual instruction for enrichment of advanced majors in their areas of specialization.
 COMM 3800 Communication Research Methods 3-0-3 Prerequisite: Either COMM 3200, COMM 3400, or COMM 3410.
 The study of research methods used to investigate communication.
 COMM 4060 Persuasion 3-0-3 Prerequisites: COMM 3000.
 Theories of persuasion.
 COMM 4120 Classical Theories of Communication 3-0-3 Prerequisite: COMM 3000.
 Survey of communication theory from classical time to Edwin Black.
 COMM 4130 The Psychology and Semiotics of Communication 3-0-3 Prerequisite: COMM 3000.
 Origin and purpose of speech, basic psychological principles and language, and the use of propaganda.
 COMM 4170 Theories of Public Communication 3-0-3 Prerequisite: COMM 3000.
 Study of rhetorical theory with an emphasis on significant speakers and speeches in the United States.
 Includes the social origins of the speeches, the nature of the issues discussed, and the consequences of the speaker's activities.
 COMM 4200 Public Relations Techniques 3-0-3 Prerequisites: COMM 3220 and COMM 3800.
 The theory and practice of public relations.
 COMM 4220 Integrated Communication 3-0-3 Prerequisites: COMM 3800.
 Integrating the communication planning process, creative strategies, and media planning in advertising, public relations, and other promotional activities of organizations.
 COMM 4230 Public Relations Plans and Campaigns 3-0-3 Prerequisites: COMM 3320, COMM 3240, and COMM 3800.
 The development of public relations plans for organizations and campaigns for special programs within those organizations.
 COMM 4240 Advanced Public Relations Practices 3-0-3 Prerequisites: COMM 3220, COMM 3210, and Senior standing.
 Legal and ethical aspects of professional public relations practice.
-COMM 4340 Advanced Interpersonal Communication 3-0-3 Prerequisite: COMM 2300 and COMM 3800.
-The science and art of communication in close relationships.
+3-0-3 COMM 4340 Advanced Interpersonal Communication 3-0-3 Prerequisite: COMM 2300 and COMM 3800.
+The science and art of communication in • close relationships.
 COMM 4400 Organizational Presentation 3-0-3 Prerequisite: COMM 1110 and presentational software competency.
 The study of advanced preparation and presentation techniques in organizations.
-This course will focus on the practice and understanding of professional presentations using advanced visual aids,
+This course will focus on the practice and understanding of professional presentations using advanced visual aids, the delivery of research reports, and the formulation of extended speeches. the derivery of research reports, and the formulation of extended specches.

-Prerequisites: COMM 2300.
-Study of types and functions of nonverbal communication.

-Prerequisites: COMM 2300.
-Study of and skill development in interviewing.

-COMM 3320 Nonverbal Communication

-COMM 3400 Organizational Communication

-COMM 3330 Interviewing

-the delivery of research reports, and the formulation of extended speeches.

-COMM 4420 Advanced Organizational Communication

-Prerequisites: COMM 2300, COMM 3400, and COMM 3800.
-Communication processes and characteristics in formal organizations.
-Alternative theoretical perspectives and research methods to analyze communication in organizational settings.

-COMM 4600 Special Topics in Speech Communication

-1 to 3 hours credit

-The study of specific genres of public communication, e.g. black rhetoric, social protest, political campaign communication, pulpit speaking, public relations communication, etc. May be repeated for credit if different topics are discussed.
+Prerequisites:COMM 2300, COMM 3400, and COMM 3800.Communication processes and characteristics in formal organizations.
+Alternative theoretical perspectives and research methods to analyze communication in organizational settings.COMM 4600 Special Topics in Speech Communication1 to 3 hours creditThe study of specific genres of public communication, e.g. black rhetoric, social protest, political campaign communication, pulpit speaking, public relations communication, etc. May be repeated for credit if different topics are discussed.COMM 4610Portfolio and Résumé Presentation1-0-1Prerequisite:senior standing.
+Assembly and presentation of a portfolio and resume acceptable for professional use in the student's area of emphasis.3 to 9 hours creditCOMM 4670Internship3 to 9 hours credit

-COMM 4610 Portfolio and Résumé Presentation

-Prerequisite: senior standing.
-Assembly and presentation of a portfolio and resume acceptable for professional use in the student's area of emphasis.

-COMM 4670 Internship

-3 to 9 hours credit